How to Train your Antivirus: RL-based Hardening through the Problem-Space: Background Related Work

 where $x_i + \delta_i$ is an adversarial example of $x_i$, $h_\phi : \mathbb{R^d} \rightarrow \mathbb{R^C}$ is a hypothesis function and $\mathcal{L}(h_\phi(x_i + \delta_i), y_i)$ is the loss function for the adversarial example $x_i + \delta_i$.
 The inner maximization loop finds an adversarial example of $x_i$ with label $y_i$ for a given $L_p$-norm (with $L_p \in \{0,1,2,\inf\}$), such that $\Vert \delta_i\Vert_{l} \leq \epsilon$ and $h_\phi(x_i + \delta_i) \neq y_i$.
 The outer loop is the standard minimization task typically solved with stochastic gradient descent.

-A commonly accepted principle in robustness to distributional shift literature~\cite{lanckriet2002robust, geirhos2018generalisation} is that its lack can be largely attributed to spurious correlations, i.e. the model latching onto superficial information manifesting as correlations between the dependent and independent variables.
-Analogously to computer vision, in the malware domain this information can appear unintuitive or downright irrelevant to us, for example specific filenames, but still be useful in \ac{IID} settings.
+A widely accepted principle in robustness to distributional shift literature~\cite{lanckriet2002robust, geirhos2018generalisation} is that the lack of robustness can be largely attributed to spurious correlations, that is the model latching onto superficial information and artifacts manifesting as causal links between the dependent and independent variables.
+Analogously to computer vision, in the malware domain this information can appear unintuitive or downright irrelevant to us, for instance the specific filenames used.
+Yet such artifacts can still prove useful for generalization \textit{within} the \ac{IID} settings, as these are defined by the currently available data.

-Adversarial training under a specific set of transformations or constraints can either provide limited robustness or even make the model more vulnerable to other transformations or constraints~\cite{hendrycks2019benchmarking, dyrmishi2023empirical}.
+Adversarial training is, in essence, an exploration on \ac{OOD} variations of these data, under a set of constraints.
+As such, if this exploration is performed without regard to what variations are possible and which constraints are there, it is difficult to ascertain what the effects on the clean and robust accuracy will be.
+Previous works have shown that undisciplined adversarial training can provide limited robustness or even make the model more vulnerable to other transformations or constraints~\cite{hendrycks2019benchmarking, dyrmishi2023empirical}.
 If we look beyond $\ell_p$ norm perturbations and take a broader view on robustness, it becomes clear that one cannot claim that adversarially trained models are robust \emph{in general}, but rather biased towards \textit{specific} distortions as these are generated by specific adversarial capabilities.
 It is entirely conceivable then that adversarial training can harm not only performance but robustness too in real-world settings.

-If adversarial training has the potential to diminish robustness when performed irrespective to transformations, then it should be performed under those and \textit{only} those that one wants to defend against.
-In the context of dynamic analysis this would elicit an exhaustive search to identify the concise set of transformations an adversary can make in the problem space.
+If adversarial training has lackluster performance or even the potential to diminish robustness when performed irrespective of transformations, then it should be performed under those and \textit{only} those that one wants to defend against.
+In the context of dynamic analysis, this would elicit an exhaustive search to identify the concise set of transformations an adversary can make in the problem space.
 As dynamic analysis documents program behavior as it is expressed over time, this set of transformations can result to a very diverse set of possible adversarial examples, especially if one does not constrain the perturbation amount.